naughtygopher/errors/README.md

 ### User friendly messages

 More often than not when writing APIs, we'd want to respond with an easier to undersand user friendly message.
-Instead of returning the raw error and log the raw error.
+Instead of returning the raw error, just log the raw error.

 There are helper functions for all the error types.
-When in need of setting a friendly message, there are helper functions with the _suffix_ **'Err'**.
+When in need of setting a friendly message for an existing error, there are helper functions with the _suffix_ **'Err'**.
 All such helper functions accept the original error and a string.

 ```golang